Akshat-Jaiswal-8/Akshat-Jaiswal-8/README.md

 ###

-<p align="left">I'm Akshat Jaiswal a Full Stack Web Developer from Inda.
+<p align="left">I'm Akshat Jaiswal a Full Stack Web Developer from Inda.I am currently working remotely as a frontend dev at kaliper,India.
 I Spend most of my time coding unique projects.
 I also love to contribute to the open-source projects 💻 and participate in hackathons and network with amazing people in the communiy.</p>

 ###